AntonVanAssche/BashPass/README.md

 timer: 15
 ```

-### Updating the default password length
+### Configuring the default password length

-By default all random generated passwords will be 14 characters long when no specific length is given when prompted.
+By default all random generated passwords will be 14 characters long when no specific length is given when prompted (since version: `2.0`).
 You can however change this to as many characters you want.
-This can be done by editing the following line in the config file located at `~/.config/bashpass/bashpass.conf`.
+This can be done by editing the following line in the config file.

 ```
 length: 14